 Field visits are an important part of a franchisor’s communication, support and development plan.
-Within this plan, established franchisees should receive a consistent level of field visit visitation.
+Within this plan, established franchisees should receive a consistent and appropriate level of field visit visitation.

-We identify the concept of consistency in terms of visitation, because it is not unheard of for us to observe field visit frequency based more on close proximity and friendliness (coupled with an appreciation for drinking coffee) than practical need and equity.
+We identify consistent visitation because we sometimes observe field visit frequency based more on close proximity and friendliness (coupled with an appreciation for drinking coffee) than practical need and equity.
 At its most extreme case, we have observed a franchise system where some franchisees were visited weekly while others waited 18 months!

 Field visits are a potentially impactful franchise system development process.
 They deserve structure.
-Consistent Field Visit Visitation is one such dimension, others will be explored within our Franchising Best Practice 500 series.
+Consistent field visit visitation is one such dimension.

 About the Franchising Best Practice 500 Series